nicoc12024/social-hub-front/README.md

 # Social Hub

    Social Hub is an interactive social media platform that fosters connection and            engagement among its users.
-The app enables users to share their thoughts, experiences, and ideas through posts, providing a dynamic feed that showcases content from all users on the platform.
+This platform provides a space for users to share
+            posts, bringing together different ideas and experiences into a shared feed.
+A unique aspect of this project is the user profile page, which displays an engagement graph alongside user information and posts, offering a snapshot of user activity.
 ## Key Features

 - Posting content to share with other users